Bandwidth/examples/nodejs/micro-examples/01-handling-media.md

 **You'll quickly discover that the provided media fails to render.** This is because the URL that is provided is an API call, and you will need to use your API Token and Secret to retrieve this media at the URL provided.
 Additionally, this URL is only functional for 48 hours.

+This is incompatible with any client application, because it would require the client to have your API Token and Secret to view their MMS media.

-So if we need to display this content to the user, or persist it for any amount of time greater than 48 hours, we'll need to move this content to our own URL.
+As such, if we need to display this content to the user, or persist it for any amount of time greater than 48 hours, we'll need to move this content to our own storage and URL.

 **The flow for doing so looks like this**: